EvansWinner/ajsim/README.md

  1. Download http://martin-loetzsch.de/S-DOT/s-dot.tar.gz and put the
     file somewhere you like.
 In that directory, run ``tar xvzf s-dot.tar.gz``
- 2. From the resulting directory, move the file s-dot.lisp to the same place you indent to run ajsim from.
+ 2. From the resulting directory, move the file **s-dot.lisp** to the same place you indend to run ajsim from.
  3. In that directory, run ``sbcl --load s-dot.list --load example-schedule.lisp``
  4. Do ``(in-package :ajsm)`` and then ``(example-do-december-2012)`` and you will see the output from the example run.